 If classname is a cell array of string, a logical array of the same size is returned, containing true for each class to which obj belongs to.

 Convert val to data type type.

-Both val and type are typically one of the following built-in classes:
+var may be and type may name any of the following built-in numeric classes:

 "double" "single" "logical" "char" "int8" "int16" "int32" "int64" "uint8" "uint16" "uint32" "uint64"

 The value val may be modified to fit within the range of the new type.

 cast (-5, "uint8") ⇒ 0 cast (300, "int8") ⇒ 127

 Programming Note: This function relies on the object val having a conversion method named type.
 User-defined classes may implement only a subset of the full list of types shown above.
 In that case, it may be necessary to call cast twice in order to reach the desired type.
 For example, the conversion to double is nearly always implemented, but the conversion to uint8 might not be.
 In that case, the following code will work:

 Return a new array y resulting from interpreting the data of x in memory as data of the numeric class class.